mlhynfield/mlhynfield.github.io/index.md

 *Remote*: July 2021 - Present

-- Design and troubleshoot Kubernetes deployments for IP applications (EKS & AKS)
+- Designed and troubleshot Kubernetes deployments via Elastic Kubernetes Service and Azure Kubernetes Service for core business applications
-- Automate processes for Managed Services using Python
+- Automated processes for managed services using Python including OpsRamp and Jira REST API and data handling
-- Mentor System Admins in automation and best practices
+- Mentored System Admins in automation and best practices
-- Provide creative innovation and insight in internal DevOps meetings
+- Provided creative innovation and insight in internal DevOps meetings
-- Assist in outlining company best practices for various technologies and tools
+- Assisted in outlining company best practices for various technologies and tools
-- Create and update thorough documentation for deployments and automations
+- Created and updated thorough documentation for deployments and automations
-- Design high-level architectural diagrams for all projects
+- Designed high-level architectural diagrams for all projects
-- Moderate DevOps and Agile/Scrum Slack channels
+- Moderated DevOps and Agile/Scrum Slack channels

 ### DevOps Intern

 *Remote*: May 2021 - July 2021

-- Design and implement an IVR solution for VSO using Amazon Connect
+- Designed and implemented interactive voice response solution for VSO using Amazon Connect, modernizing VSO's 1-800 number
-- Automate build process for Connect instances using AWS Python SDK
+- Automated build process for Connect instances using AWS Python SDK, opening new business opportunities for managed services
-- Implement Voicemail solution for Connect using other AWS services (e.g. Lambda)
+- Implemented Voicemail solution for Connect using other AWS services (e.g. Lambda)
-- Design a chatbot for Connect instance using Amazon Lex
+- Designed a chatbot for Connect instance using Amazon Lex
-- Create MVP1 for automated cloud security solution using Cloud Custodian
+- Created MVP1 for automated cloud security solution using Cloud Custodian
-- Implement secure EC2 based Cloud Custodian deployment via Python SDK
+- Implemented secure EC2 based Cloud Custodian deployment via Python SDK

 ### Theatre Manager

 *Holiday Auto Theatre, Hamilton, OH*: June 2016 - August 2020

-- Supervise and manage a team of employees during operation hours
+- Supervised and managed a team of employees during operation hours
-- Provide excellent customer service during operation
+- Provided excellent customer service during operation
-- Maintain clean workplace
+- Maintained clean workplace
-- Manage inventory
+- Managed inventory
-- Ensure safety and security of guests and employees
+- Ensured safety and security of guests and employees
-- Handle money deposits during closing
+- Handled money deposits during closing
-- Open and close theatre before and after operation hours
+- Opened and closed theatre before and after operation hours

 ### Operations Field Worker

 *Christendom College, Front Royal, Virginia*: August 2018 - December 2019

-- Assist manager in completing work orders
+- Assisted manager in completing work orders
-- Ensure quality of work and craftsmanship
+- Ensured quality of work and craftsmanship
-- Maintain inventory and cleanliness
+- Maintained inventory and cleanliness

 ### Baristo

 *Sacred Grounds Coffee Shop, Front Royal, VA*: January 2019 - December 2019

 - Assisted the manager with daily tasks
-- Mentoring and training new staff members
+- Assisted in mentoring and training new staff members
 - Provided superior customer service; maintained cleanliness; manage inventory

 ### Summer Camp Counselor

 *Camp Friedlander, Loveland, OH*: June 2014 - August 2014

-- Teach valuable skills to young campers using a variety of teaching methods
+- Taught valuable skills to young campers using a variety of teaching methods
-- Maintain camp cleanliness and ensure smooth operation
+- Maintained camp cleanliness and ensure smooth operation
-- Serve as an excellent example of enthusiasm and cheerfulness to campers
+- Served as an excellent example of enthusiasm and cheerfulness to campers

 ## Education